Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 To create a form variable:

-1. Select the project and form to create a form variable for in the Modeling Application.
+1. Select the project and form to create a form variable in, within the Modeling Application.

-2. Select the **Edit Form Variables** button by clicking on a blank section of the canvas
+2. Select the **Edit Form Variables** button by clicking on a blank section of the canvas.

 3. Use the **+** symbol to add new variables and enter a name, type, optional value and select whether it is required or not.